openflighthpc/retype-documentation/Retype_Documentation/overview/what_is_flight_user_suite.md

 - Desktop: Flight Desktop provides an intuitive tool for launching VNC-ready virtual desktops of many different desktop environments (gnome, xterm, kde, etc)
 - Starter: Flight Starter provides profile scripts for integrating the user suite into the shell environment
 - Job: Flight Job Manager allows you to create and manage customized job scripts from predefined templates, launch jobs and monitor their activity.
+- Web: Flight Web Suite allows you to everything from a more graphical user environment.

 ## Who is it for?